Online Reporting

 STOP Adult Abuse: It's a Crime.
 To learn more about this crime in Missouri, see our department’s latest report.

-If you know of a senior or disabled adult who is in need of assistance due to cold weather, Make a Difference.
+If you know of a senior or disabled adult who is in need of assistance due to warm weather, Make a Difference.
 Make the Call.
 1-800-392-0210.
-Find a warming center near you.
+Find a cooling center near you.

 Adult Abuse and Neglect Hotline